Exo-Dex/HoneyChain/README.md

 **Team:** see [`TEAM.md`](TEAM.md). **Research base:** see [`docs/`](docs/) —
 these four documents (problem-statement analysis, prior-art survey, workflow/ data-model research, and the MVP scope decision) are what `mvp.txt` and `architecture.md` are built on and reference throughout.
+For where this project goes beyond the MVP, see [`docs/final-architecture.md`](docs/final-architecture.md).

 ## Roles